Why Do They Check Your Elbows When Donating Plasma?

 • Those who have traveled to regions where malaria is prevalent

-According to a former Phlebotomist, another reason your elbow will be checked while donating plasma is for signs of intravenous (IV) drug use.
-Your elbows will be looked at for any sores or wounds, or rashes.
+According to a former phlebotomist, another reason your elbow will be checked while donating plasma is for signs of intravenous (IV) drug use.
+Your elbows will be looked at for any sores, wounds, or rashes.

 Blood Plasma Donation